joeyespo/grip/README.md

 Usage
 -----

 The command-line interface is simple.
-Visit the directory of your readme, then:
+To render the readme of a repository:

+    $ cd myrepo
     $ grip

-Now open a browser and visit [`localhost:5000`](http://localhost:5000/)
+Now open a browser and visit [http://localhost:5000](http://localhost:5000/)

 Python API